Giveth/giveth-wiki/wiki/documentation/product-definition.md

 <a name="product-definition-fig-campaign-manager-usecase">Figure 8</a>: **Use case diagram** with all possible actions the [Campaign Manager](#product-definition-campaign-manager) can take.

 #### <a name="product-definition-campaign-reviewer">Campaign Reviewer</a>
 Because donations to a Campaign are locked, we have added a Campaign Reviewer role to give some oversight over the Campaign's progress.
-A Campaign Reviewer is a registered user who has the power to reject a milestones completion (set goal unfulfilled), cancel milestones (duplicates, prevent fraud) and even cancel campaign if necessary (prevent fraud).
+A Campaign Reviewer is a registered user who has the power to reject a Milestone's completion (set goal unfulfilled), cancel Milestones (duplicates, prevent fraud) and even cancel a Campaign if necessary (to prevent fraud).
 You can see all possible actions for Campaign Reviewers in [Figure 9](#product-definition-fig-campaign-reviewer-usecase).

 ![Campaign Reviewer Usecase Diagram](../images/product-definition/campaign-reviewer-usecase.svg)